bluesky-social/atproto/README.md

 - two servers to show off data federation (you can use just one here if you like)
 - two cli clients representing two users on separate servers interaction

-⚠️ Please note, the server stores data in-memory.
-If you shutdown and restart a server, your account and related data will be deleted.
+**⚠️ Please note, the server stores data in-memory.
+If you shutdown and restart a server, your account and related data will be deleted.**

-The number in parantheses tells you which terminal to run each command in
+The number in parantheses tells you which terminal to run each command in.
 From project root:

 ```bash
 # install dependencies
 (1) yarn